alanshaw/dependency-jockey/README.md

 # dependency-jockey
-Inject dependencies into any function.
+Jock dependencies into any function.

 ## Example